sergiyayf/aif_isb/README.md

 This repository contains code to analyze experimental and simulation data of evolutionary rescue in dense populations.

+## System requirements

+No non-standard hardware is required to run this code.

+Analysis software was tested on Windows 10 Version 10.0.19043.

+## Installation guide

+To run the software to reproduce the Figures install Python (with required packages) and R and run respective script.
+See `Dependencies` for software and packages versions.

 ## Dependencies

 ### Software